Skip to content

 climbing_stairs_dp.rb

-Observing the above code, since the space occupied by the array dp is eliminated, the space complexity is reduced from \(O(n)\) to \(O(1)\).
+Observing the above code, since the space occupied by the array dp is saved, the space complexity is reduced from \(O(n)\) to \(O(1)\).

-In dynamic programming problems, the current state is often only related to a limited number of previous states, allowing us to retain only the necessary states and save memory space by "dimension reduction".
-This space optimization technique is known as 'rolling variable' or 'rolling array'.
+In dynamic programming problems, the current state often depends only on a limited number of preceding states, allowing us to retain only the necessary states and save memory space through "dimension reduction".
+This space optimization technique is called "rolling variable" or "rolling array".

 Feel free to drop your insights, questions or suggestions